masterraf21/microservices-demo/README.md

 ## Changelog

+- 20200703
+   - added a `startDelay` to `adservice` to simulate a slow starting (java) application
+   - tagged release v0.1.9
+- 20200614
+  - `adservice` rewrite in GO + HTTP endpoint + lattency option
+  - added a `service` name to all Zipkin traces
+  - tagged release v0.1.8
 - 20200217
    - added github action to build and publish Docker Images
 - 20200129
   - All Go microservices are updated to use Zipkin and provide a `/metrics` endpoint for metrology
   - Loadgenerator can connect to an HTTPS endpoint
-- 20200614
-  - `adservice` rewrite in GO + HTTP endpoint
-  - added a `service` name to all Zipkin traces
-  - tagged release v0.1.8

 ## building images
 Images are built automatically using a Github Action.